 l POSCO’s WTP Tire Cord Steel

 Tire chords are undeniably an essential part of a tire, and POSCO product is used to make tire cords.
-POSCO’s World Top Premium Product (WTP) refers to a line of product that enhances clients’ competitiveness with its high technology – the wire cords for POSCO’s WTP steel wire for tire chords are highly regarded for its ability to improve stability while minimizing the overall weight of the tire.
+POSCO’s World Top Premium Product (WTP) refers to a line of products that enhance clients’ competitiveness with its high technology – the wire cords for POSCO’s WTP steel wire for tire chords are highly regarded for its ability to improve stability while minimizing the overall weight of the tire.

 POSCO’s WTP tire cord steel is produced by twisting high carbon steel wire rod into a fine wire which is 0.4 to 1.15mm in diameter.
 To withstand various dynamic loads on the vehicle, the tire cord steel undergoes a rigorous quality control.
 Though invisible, POSCO’s technology is firmly present in all the cars we use and see every day.

 l What to Prepare for Safe Winter Driving

 During winter, the road condition is highly unpredictable.
 Each road has a different condition – the amount of snow varies; the slipperiness differs also.
 Maintaining a normal safe distance doesn’t guarantee safety, so longer breaking distance is needed.
 Drivers are more likely to lose control, hence a higher chance for accidents.